 Unfortunately, when the showcase schedule came out we were not on it.
 Beyond that, we received no warning or re-setting of our expectations.
 Text messages were not responded to.
 Questions went unanswered.

 We entered the weekend with a negative feeling about the tournament.
 Why did they make that promise?
-What did they stop talking to us?
-How they aren’t being transparent?
+Why did they stop talking to us?
+How come they aren’t being transparent?

 This all could have been a misunderstanding of some kind.
 Or it was a flat out lie to get us to sign up.